 Students interested in pursuing the CEL process should study the statements on CEL Policies, CEL Procedures and the CEL Portfolio available on the university website.
-Interested students should make an appointment as soon as possible with the Adult Student Adviser (Advising Center, Wyllie 107, 262-595-2040).
-The Adult Student Adviser will assist the student in assessing the appropriateness of potential claims and in garnering the necessary course information from the appropriate faculty members.
+Interested students should make an appointment as soon as possible in the Advising Center (Wyllie 107, 262-595-2040).
+An adviser will assist the student in assessing the appropriateness of potential claims and in garnering the necessary course information from the appropriate faculty members.